Technical Problems 3/9/15

 Click on graph for larger image.

-The final University of Michigan consumer sentiment index for January was at 98.1, down slightly from the preliminary estimate of 98.2, ...
+The preliminary University of Michigan consumer sentiment index for April was at 95.9, up from 93.0 in March.